dummy-image

 When you have to give an interview presentation, the first thing you should do is introduce yourself.
 The introduction for a job interview presentation can be more detailed than that for a regular interview, and it should lead to the next part of your interview presentation.
 You can find several interview presentation templates online, such as,

 Good Afternoon.
 My name is Robert, and I’m a marketing graduate with over two years of digital marketing experience.
 I’ve always been passionate about digital marketing and finding smarter ways to promote a brand.
-I have developed strategies for so-so brands, and I helped take their brand visibility up by 15% in 2 months.
+I have developed strategies for so-so brands and helped increase their brand visibility by 15% in 2 months.
 I’m here to talk about how those strategies can benefit this organization in a so-so way.”

 Image address